jaysonacosta/blog/src/public/posts/second_post.md

 ---
-title: "This is my first post!"
+title: "This is my second post!"
 author:
   name: Jayson Acosta
 excerpt: "This is the excerpt!
 Some kind of summary I guess."
 ---

-Welcome to my first post!
+Welcome to my second post!